bwohlberg/sporco/docs/source/admm/admm.rst

-The actual construction of the ``self.IterationStats`` ``namedtuple`` for each iteration is performed by :meth:`.ADMM.iteration_stats`, which expects that ``self.IterationStats`` follows the structure defined by :meth:`.ADMM.itstat_fields`.
+The actual construction of the ``self.IterationStats`` ``namedtuple`` for each iteration is performed by :meth:`.ADMM.iteration_stats`, which expects that ``self.IterationStats`` follows the structure defined by :meth:`.IterativeSolver.itstat_fields`.
 Tuples of values corresponding to the fields defined in :attr:`.ADMM.itstat_fields_objfn` and :attr:`.ADMM.itstat_fields_extra` should be returned by :meth:`.ADMM.eval_objfn` and :meth:`.ADMM.itstat_extra` respectively.